 Our English Coasts is a true head-turner.
 Hunt painted the cliffs, sheep, and other elements of the artwork from different viewpoints.
 For instance, as a model for the butterflies in the left lower corner, the artist used a live specimen indoors.

 The artwork immortalizes a splendid sunny summer day on the coasts of England.
 Impressively, by receiving vivid expressions, the sheep replace the conventional characters present in art.

 In 1883, the English art critic John Ruskin (1819-1900) noted that:

 It showed to us, for the first time in the history of art, the absolutely faithful balances of colour and shade by which actual sunshine might be transposed into a key in which the harmonies possible with material pigments should yet produce the same impressions upon the mind which were caused by the light itself.

 Leslie Parris (ed.), The Pre-Raphaelites, Tate Gallery, London 1984, reprinted 1994, p.
 108.

-The French neo-impressionist painter Paul Signac (1862-1935) created together with his mentor, Georges Seurat (1859-1891), pointillism — a painting technique that involves using small dots of color to create an image.
+The French Neo-Impressionist painter Paul Signac (1862-1935) pioneered together with his mentor, Georges Seurat (1859-1891), Pointillism — a painting technique that involves using small dots of color to create an image.

 In Port d’Antibes, Signac chose a wide selection of vibrant colors to illustrate the light before sunset.
 Some fishing boats float on the water.
 On one of them, the fishermen are unloading their catch of the day.
 Meanwhile, in the foreground, a majestic pine tree in exotic tones frames the corners of the painting.
 The golden sunshine in this painting illuminates the paradisial composition.
 However, the cold Alpes Maritimes counterbalance the welcoming warmth of the ensemble.